 Any woman who continues to proudly stand her ground after all the chaos she has been through both on and off the field has my absolute respect.
 I find her stubborn antics and deadpan demeanor in tense situations amusing.
 The woman simply refuses to give up or back down to any one person or powerful entity despite the repercussions.
 Solo is a perfectly flawed, resilient woman who frankly doesn’t give a damn about societal expectations or gender appropriation.

 Even after Solo was unjustly sacked, she has continued to proudly push for fair pay for equal (superior) play and women’s rights.
 She uses her platform not to post sexy selfies or celebrity gossip, but to promote important organizations such as those that academically fund young girls in Uganda so they may have what many of us take for granted and fail to take advantage of, an education.
 Attention to the latter cause was immediately met with criticism because she didn’t preface that with a tribute to the Chapecoense soccer team whose plane tragically crashed in Colombia last year.
 Essentially, if Solo simply breathes people will find fault in her carbon dioxide deposit.
 While there is no rational connection between a grounded plane in South America and a school for girls in Africa, it proves that as a woman you’re Shittouta Luck if you do and Shittouta Luck if you don’t.

-Stay tuned for the next post, which will refute in detail each alleged excuse for the shamefully gratuitous hatred of Hope Solo.
+If you enjoyed this post please see Part 2, which refutes in detail each alleged excuse for the shamefully gratuitous hatred of Hope Solo.